stephan-klein/supersonic/docs/supersonic/tutorial/fourth-mile/index.md

  - `/app` contains all of the application content as created by you.
 This means all HTML, CSS and script files will be in the `/app` folder.
  - `/config` has special files for configuring your app behaviour.
 This includes defining the initial views and tab structure of your app, as well as configuration for default behaviour such as enabling and disabling overscroll for all of your app's views.

 The rest of the folders contain third-party dependencies required by Supersonic and various other things.
-The `/dist` folder doesn't exist in completely new project, it is only created once your app is compiled.
+The `/dist` folder doesn't exist in a completely new project, it is only created once your app is compiled.
 The contents of `/dist` is created from the contents of `/app`, with certain structural differences.
 </section>

 <section class="docs-section" id="model-view-controller-architecture">